Reduce spam messages sent through your site's form or newsletter block.

 Form spam when using an email address

-When you use an email address as your Form Block storage, all form submissions are delivered to your email inbox from a Squarespace email address, firstname.lastname@example.org.
-This doesn't mean the contents are legitimate or come directly from us.
-We'll never contact you through a Form Block on your site.
+When you use an email address as your form block storage, all form submissions are delivered to your email inbox from a Squarespace email address, email@example.com.
+This doesn't guarantee the contents are legitimate or come directly from us.
+We'll never contact you through a form block on your site.

 - Use a string of random letters and numbers in the subject field

 - Ask you to click a link to make a "secure payment" for something

 - List a contact name and email address you don't recognize

 In these cases, we recommend not clicking suspicious links in the body of the submission or contacting the supposed sender.
 You may also want to read more about how to spot a phishing scam.

 If we detect a submission that looks like spam, a warning appears at the top of the email.
 Click Report not spam to let us know if we flagged a message that wasn't spam.